Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our comprehensive review of the Target Test Prep GMAT course after completing the program

-Target Test Prep has been getting a ton of hype on reddit and other GMAT forums as being one of the best prep courses out there.
+Target Test Prep has been getting a ton of hype on reddit and other GMAT forums as being one of the best GMAT prep courses out there.
 And we get it.
 With an affordable price tag, smart tech and bite-sized learning modules, this course has instant appeal for students.
 But is the Target Test Prep GMAT course effective?
 We answer just that question in this detailed review.

 Given that this is a long, robust review, we’ve included jump-to links above for your convenience.